schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

 Optionally a pair of webhooks can be deployed to trigger starting or stopping an environments based on external events.
 This allows for on-demand starting or stopping of environments by - for example - a service management ticket, a Slack integration, a custom frontend, a Github workflow, etc.

 Webhooks require an API key and can be setup to only allow certain IP addresses.
+A POST request has to be made to one of the outputted endpoints to trigger a webhook.

 ## Limitations